The best cloud backup services make it easy for you to back up your files and folders online, and access them from mobile and desktop devices.

-While OneDrive from Microsoft only offers 10GB of free space with the free user plan, when combined with an Office 365 subscription OneDrive becomes a juggernaut of cloud storage for your office files.
-Note that Office 365 is now known as Microsoft 365.
+While Microsoft OneDrive offers 10GB of free space with the freebie user plan, when combined with a Microsoft 365 subscription, OneDrive becomes a juggernaut of cloud storage for your office files.

-Whether you're running or employed by a large business, or any other large organization, chances are you're working with Microsoft Office via a subscription with Office 365.
-This means having access to the 1TB per user cloud storage through OneDrive, which has to be a great relief due to Office 365 documents autosaving to the cloud.
+Whether you're running (or are employed by) a large business, or any other large organization, chances are you're working with Microsoft Office via a subscription with Microsoft 365.
+This means having access to the 1TB per user cloud storage through OneDrive, which is a major boon due to Microsoft 365 documents autosaving to the cloud.

-However, if you're part of a smaller business you may be trying to save costs with cheaper alternatives to Microsoft Office, while paying through the nose for a backup solution - in which case, consider joining both together with an Office 365 subscription, as it really does make it easier to have all of your office documents saved in the same cloud account.
+However, if you're part of a smaller business, you may be trying to save costs with cheaper alternatives to Microsoft Office, while paying through the nose for a backup solution - in which case, consider joining both together with a Microsoft 365 subscription, as it really does make it easier to have all of your office documents saved in the same cloud account.

-Of course, the limitation here is that most MS Office files are not easily going to file that 1TB storage, and you probably won't be able to backup your servers or other key data from other non-MS applications to it.
-Even still, it's worth reminding people of just how useful OneDrive is with an Office 365 subscription, because a lot of people still don't realize what a vast amount of cloud storage you get with it.
+Of course, the limitation here is that most Microsoft Office files are not easily going to fill that 1TB storage, and you probably won't be able to backup your servers or other key data from other non-MS applications to it.
+Even so, it's worth remembering just how useful OneDrive is with a Microsoft 365 subscription, because a lot of people still don't realize what a vast amount of cloud storage you get with it.

-Carbonite Safe does deliver plenty for your money.
-Carbonite can manage just about every aspect of your backups, keeping training and other hassles to a minimum.
+Carbonite Safe does deliver plenty for your money, allowing for the management of just about every aspect of your backups, keeping training and other hassles to a minimum.
 Even the initial backup is largely automatic, and incremental backups then upload changed files only.